openmc-dev/openmc/docs/source/usersguide/depletion.rst

-A user can then define an integrator class as they would for a coupled transport-depletion calculation and follow the steps from there. present in the depletion chain.
+A user can then define an integrator class as they would for a coupled transport-depletion calculation and follow the same steps from there.

 .. note:: Ideally, one-group cross section data should be available for every reaction in the depletion chain.
+If a nuclide that has a reaction associated with it in the depletion chain is present in the `nuclides` parameter but not the cross section data, that reaction will not be simulated.